Simple Guacamole (4 Ingredients)

 bowl of guacamole dip

 Irresistibly scoopable homemade guacamole!
 This is my go-to simple guacamole recipe – you’re just four ingredients and 10 minutes away from this bowl of goodness.
-Add some tortilla chips and a cold margarita for the happiest happy hour ever.
+All you need are some tortilla chips to scoop it all up.

 • Author: April Anderson